Pennsylvania Court Records

 What Kinds of Cases are Covered by Tort Law in Pennsylvania?

-Examples of cases covered by the tort or 'personal injury' law in Pennsylvania are:
+Examples of cases typically covered by the tort or 'personal injury' law in Pennsylvania are:

 - Car accident: In Pennsylvania, auto accidents cause the most tort cases.
 When an accident occurs, it's usually because someone doesn't follow the rules of the road (breach of duty), or doesn't drive as carefully as they should.

 - Slip and fall claim: Property owners (or tenants) have a legal duty to keep their assets safe and hazard-free.
 This is to ensure everyone under the property is not harmed.
-Not all accidents that occur on the assets will, of course, result in liability.
+Not every accident that occurs on the assets will, of course, result in liability.

 What are the Differences Between Criminal Law and Tort Law in Pennsylvania?